Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/Shell-installer-Tutorial.md

 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step1.png)
 3. To download acs.zip from github by putting the following command `wget -O acs.zip https://github.com/Azure-Samples/azure-intelligent-edge-patterns/raw/master/factory-ai-vision/Installer/acs.zip`
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step2.png)
 4. Unzip it `unzip -o acs.zip`.
-If you have downloaded before, the file name might be different with an extension.
-The file name can be found above if is different from acs.zip listed above.
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step3.png)
 5. Execute the installer `bash factory-ai-vision-install.sh`

 6. It will check the az command and check if it requires any installing/updating the IoT extension
 <br/>You would be asked:
 <br/>Would you like to use an existing Custom Vision Service? (y or n):  y
+<br/>To learn more about Custom Vision Service, please refer the linke [here](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/)
 <br/>If you choose “yes”, you will asking to input endpoint and key.
 <br/>Please enter your Custom Vision endpoint: xxxxxx
 <br/>Please enter your Custom Vision Key: xxxxxx